If I die before my divorce is final I do not want my spouse to have custody of our children nor access to my estate. What should I do?

 Regarding money and property, your will should protect and preserve your assets and appoint a Trustee to hold your estate for the benefit of your children.
 The trust in your will should be written so that your spouse can not have access to the trust funds which should be controlled by your trustee.

 You should make plans for guardianship of your children and their school, medical and personal needs.
 You need to plan in advance and consider the worst!
 You will not be there to help your children- you need to protect them now and plan for their future well-being while you can.
-Contact our Annapolis law firm to discuss your options with one of our experienced attorneys today.
+Contact our Annapolis attorneys to discuss your options with one of our experienced attorneys today.